-4 Cognitive Benefits Of Learning A Second Language
+4 Mental Benefits Of Learning A Second Language

-It’s no surprise that learning a second language reaps numerous benefits.
-While you can communicate with more people, it also boosts your cognitive process.
-The attributes are seen in people who regularly speak multiple languages.
+It’s no surprise that learning a second language reaps (gains) numerous benefits.
+While you can communicate with more people, it also boosts your mental ability.
 Bilingualism is best achieved in childhood.
 But, adults learning a second language can also achieve fluency and get the same mental benefits.

-Besides job promotions and class credit, here are four cognitive benefits you may not have known.
+Besides job promotions and class credit, here are four mental benefits you may not have known.

 You Develop The Ability To Listen